MicrosoftDocs/learn/learn-pr/azure/accelerate-storage-with-hpc-cache/includes/4-create-cache.md

 ## Review + Create

 The **Review + Create** page is the final step in creating the cache.
-It checks all the user input to better insure a successful cache creation.
+It checks all the user input to better ensure a successful cache creation.

 On this page, an automated validation check is performed.
 This check verifies that the information provided on the previous pages will create a valid cache.